openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

 | The models come from different public model repositories, such as, OpenVINO Model Zoo,
   ONNX Model Zoo, Pytorch Model Zoo, and HuggingFace.

-| In the precision column, optimum-intel default corresponds to FP32 for small models and INT8
+| In the precision column, the "optimum-intel default" label corresponds to FP32 for small
-  for models greater than 1B parameters.
+  models and INT8 for models greater than 1B parameters.